TinyauthTinyauth

 Headers

 Setting headers can be useful for authenticating to apps with the credentials from Tinyauth.
-While Tinyauth offers some defaults, it also allows you to set any headers you like that will be automatically returned in the authentication server response.
-This could be useful when your application supports header based authentication, where the app trusts the reverse proxy to provide the authentication and use the user information passed from the header.
+While Tinyauth offers some defaults, it also allows setting custom headers that are automatically returned in the authentication server response.
+This is particularly useful for applications that support header-based authentication, where the app relies on the reverse proxy to provide authentication and user information.

 Remote user